Blinken expresses ‘serious concerns’ about human rights in Rwanda

 Blinken also discussed during his meeting with the President of Rwanda the issue of “credible reports” regarding Rwanda’s alleged support for the “March 23rd Movement” rebel group, and the allegations of sending Rwandan troops to the neighboring Democratic Republic of the Congo.

-“I had meetings with the President of Rwanda at the Uruguiro presidential palace and its Foreign Minister Perrota about the relationship between the United States and Rwanda and how to reduce the ongoing tensions and violence in the region,” Blinken wrote in a tweet.
+“I had meetings with the President of Rwanda at the Uruguiro presidential palace and its Foreign Minister Perrota regarding the relationship between the United States and Rwanda and how to reduce the ongoing tensions and violence in the region,” Blinken wrote in a tweet.

 For his part, Rwanda’s foreign minister said that “Rusabagina’s judicial procedures followed Rwandan and international laws.”